Lamb Holm: Italian Chapel

 Built by Italian prisoners of war during World War II, the highly ornamented Italian Chapel is now the island's main attraction.
 The chapel is a Category A listed building.

 In 1942, more than 1300 Italian prisoners of war were captured in North Africa and taken to Orkney, where they remained until early 1945.
 Of these, 550 were taken to Camp 60, where they were put to work building the Churchill Barriers, four causeways created to block unwanted extra sea accesses to Scapa Flow.

 In 1943, Major T. P. Buckland, Camp 60's new commandant, and Father Giacombazzi, the Camp's priest agreed that a place of worship was required.
-Two Nissen huts were joined together to form a makeshift chapel.
+Two Nissen huts were joined to form a makeshift chapel.
 The prisoners, under the leadership of prisoner Domenico Chiocchetti, did all of the work to transform a simple corrugated iron structure into a work of beauty.
 The chapel was lined with plasterwork and an altar was made out of concrete.
 Chiocchetti painted the sanctuary end of the chapel.
 The beauty that he created led to the prisoners decorating the entire interior and creating a front façade out of concrete that concealed the shape of the hut and made the building look like a church.

+Outside the chapel is a concrete sculpture of St George, seated on a horse and slaying a dragon with a lance.
+This was made by Chiocchetti and other prisoners in early 1943.
+Reinforced by spare bits of barbed wire and made from the same concrete being used to build the Barriers, this was the first art project approved by Major Buckland.
+It was the success of this sculpture, thought to represent the 'slaying of all misunderstandings between people of different cultures', that encouraged Buckland to approve the Chapel itself.

 Since the prisoners' departure, several residents of Camp 60, including Chiocchetti, have made return visits to the chapel they created.
 In 1996 a declaration was jointly signed by officials in Orkney and Chiocchetti's hometown of Moena, reinforcing the ties between the two places.
 The building has been preserved and is still used as a chapel.